doganlab/cbmap/README.md

 # cbmap
 CBMAP: Clustering-Based Manifold Approximation and Projection for Dimensionality Reduction

-You could find the details of the method from the following preprint:
+Please find the details of the method in the following preprint:

 [Dogan, B. (2024).
 CBMAP: Clustering-based manifold approximation and projection for dimensionality reduction. arXiv preprint arXiv:2404.17940.](https://arxiv.org/abs/2404.17940)